-Vizient's supplier diversity program is designed to expand business opportunities for qualified and certified minority-, women-, and veteran-owned businesses, with a focus not only on distribution and supplies, but also encompassing service and technology providers to provide a comprehensive program.
+Vizient's award-winning supplier diversity program is designed to expand business opportunities for qualified and certified minority-, women-, veteran-, LGBT-, and disabilityowned businesses, with a focus not only on distribution and supplies, but also encompassing service and technology providers as well as Vizient's entire enterprise to provide a comprehensive program.
+Vizient's robust supplier diversity program reported significant spend through more than 175 diverse and small business agreements in 2020.